freebasic/fbfrog/readme.txt

 To do:

+* hTryNameAnonUdtAfterFirstAliasTypedef() and hConsiderTagId() change TAGID subtypes into IDs, this isn't safe if there is a typedef and tagid with the same name.

+* Should handle duplicate declarations, e.g. this is ok in C but not FB: void f(void);
+	void f(void);

+* Add -split <pattern> option to emit multiple files
+    - need multiple extern blocks
+    - version defines checks must be emitted into each file?
+        - just remove it completely, not useful
+    - forward decls must be file-specific.
+Ideally they'd just be emitted exactly where needed anyways, not just at the top...

 * Currently tag ids are preserved as type names, but often this is unnecessary.
   If we find an alias typedef for a tag id (no matter whether it's an exact alias or a different id alias) then the tag id should be solved out.
 All uses